Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- In his most recent time out on Friday against the Washington Nationals, the left-hander went six innings, giving up three earned runs while surrendering seven hits.
+- The right-hander's last time out was on Saturday against the Washington Nationals, when he threw six innings, surrendering no earned runs while allowing two hits.

+- The 20-year-old has a 2.68 ERA and 10.9 strikeouts per nine innings in 15 games this season, while allowing a batting average of .199 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.